mr-staker/elrond-cookbook/README.md

  * `destination_shard` - Default: 'disabled'.
 Indicates which is the destination shard for an observer.
 Only applied for observer nodes.
 Possible values: 'disabled' (i.e let the network choose, also for validators), 'metachain' (self explanatory), or a number indicating the shard e.g 0, 1, 2.
  * `key_manager` - Default: :elrond_keygen, indicates which Chef resource provides the node key.
 This is a pluggable resource, so you can provide any resource that conforms to the same specification, allowing the use of arbitrary data sources.
 Our implementation includes:
   * `:elrond_keygen` - resource use to generate the `validatorKey.pem` file for a node.
 Can only be used when `validator = false`.
 If the key file already exists, the key generator won't trigger.
-  * `:elrond_keystore` - resource used to fetch the `validatorKey.pem` file for a node from a Hashicopr Vault cluster.
+  * `:elrond_keystore` - resource used to fetch the `validatorKey.pem` file for a node from a Hashicorp Vault cluster.
 Can only be used when `validator = true`.
 The initial vault export only triggers once per node due to the nature of the keys, so this resource doesn't require persistent access to the Vault, unless new keys need to be read.
 The keys are staged, then copied into each node's `config` directory.

 The stated default values are not set on the attribute itself, but passed down to the elrond_node resource which is consuming the `['elrond']['nodes']` attribute.
 See the canonical implementation of `elrond_node` from the `configure_node` cookbook.